crebier-corentin/HTTPServerAsApp/README.md

 # DEV or normal?

- Dev : with error message (dialog).
+ Dev : console app with server output.
- Normal : no error message.
+ Normal : app in background.

  To build the dev version :
  `qmake CONFIG+=DEV`